Necrozmalabs/orl_docs/src/content/docs/guides/getting-started.md

 2. **Click on "+ Experiment"**

-   * You’ll find this option either in your dashboard or in the sidebar.
+   * You’ll find this option in your navigation.

 3. **Select Your Lab**

    * Choose the lab based on your interest:

-     * Physics Lab
      * Quantum Computing Lab
+     * Physics Lab (in development)
-     * Electronics Lab
+     * Electronics Lab (in development)
-     * More labs are being added regularly!
+     * More labs are being added!

+4. **Enter Research Details**

+   * Provide essential information about your experiment, including the objective, expected outputs, and any key parameters.
+This step is crucial for the View AI Assistant to accurately configure and run your experiment within the Open Research Laboratory.

+      * Think it like giving execution guidelines to your fellow researcher.

-4. **Use View Research Assistant**
+5. **Use Research Components via View**

-      * Generated intelligently** using View AI with plain text prompts

-5. **Assign values**

-   * Give values to the components.
+      Add components effortlessly using plain text prompts.
+Just say “add a laser”, and View AI will handle the rest.

 6. **Start**

    * Credits will be deducted based on selected components.
-   * Results are shown in real-time, and you can interact with the components live.
+   * Results are shown in real-time, but it may take upto 10 mintues depending on your experiment complexity.

-## Understanding the Credit System

-Necrozma operates on a credit-based model to ensure fair usage and sustainability of simulations.

-#### Key Rules:

-* All new users get **50 free credits**.
-* Each component has a **cost between 3 to 10 credits**.

-#### Credit Tips:

-* Use preview descriptions before selecting a component.
-* Combine multiple components in one experiment to maximize credit value.
+## Explore Tutorials
+New to the platform or looking to deepen your understanding?
+Start with these curated tutorials to quickly get up and running:

+* Time-bin Encoded Free-space QKD Experiment [View tutorial](/tutorials/time-bin-encoded-free-space-qkd-experiment/)

+* Quantum Key Distribution using B448 Protocol [View tutorial](/tutorials/quantum-key-distribution-using-b448-rotocol/)

+---

+## More things to share
+### Why Use Open Research Laboratory?

-* Re-run saved experiments without reconfiguring (but still costs credits).
+* Run complex, real-world experiments without physical access

-**You can top up credits in the billing section.
-Discounts available for verified students and institutions.**
+* Avoid costs of high-end lab hardware
+* Explore theoretical models with precision
+* Accelerate research, publication, and validation cycles

+---

+### Frequently Asked Questions

+**Q: Can I export my results?**
+Currently we are working on making export option, As of Now you can copy and paste.

+**Q: Can I share experiments with others?**
+You can copy the workflow id and share it with other.
+IMPORTANT: they can only view you experiment and cannot make any changes.

+**Q: What if I run out of credits?**
+Visit the profile sections and request for more.

 If you face any probem feel free to [Contact support](/report-issue)